pmcarlton/BibDesk2Zotero_attachments/README.md

 BibTex.js translator file.

 **Important**: the BibDesk bibliography file must be in the same directory as the attachment root directory.
-(i.e., if you have a "Papers" directory containing PDFs, movies, etc. in subdirectories, the BibDesk file must be located in that
+(i.e., if you have a "Papers" directory containing PDFs, movies, etc., the BibDesk file must be located in that "Papers" directory.)
-"Papers" directory.)

 # Rationale: